 In this part of the world, spring has finally arrived!
 Time to done my walking boots and stride out.
 I love to go for long walks in the countryside and I really miss it in winter when there is just too much snow to go for a good walk.
 So yesterday, I downloaded a circular walk near Murnau and off I went.
 Mainly along fields, through hamlets, crossing the bog and along the river Loisach.
 Heaven!
 Didn't I do any embroidery this week?
 Of course I did!
 I just did not take it with me on my beautiful walk :).
 Last week, another parcel from Nordic Needle arrived: the Broderibox for March inspired by the astrological sign pisces.
 Fish to you and me.
 The contents were a bit of a shock to me.
 I really did not like the colour combination of light pink, purple, cream and minty green.
 Bummer.
 However, an embroideress needs to do whatever embroideresses do.
 Grab those threads by the horns.
 And grabbing them turned out to be a good thing.
 It is not at all bad to be pushed out of your colour comfort zone every now and then.
 I did notice that these month's threads were a little different from the two previous months.
 They were thinner.
 In the online information bulletin, it did state that some of them were especially suited to pulled and drawn threadwork.
 Excellent!
 I can do that.
 Above are the contents of my Broderibox.
 I really liked the purple Gloriana silk and the minty green soie de alger at the top.
 The sparkly purple metallic thread on the left is also well within my likes.
 The creamy silk perle on the right is the type of thread I am suspicious of.
 I really can't handle silk perle.
 No matter how hard I try.
 Don't get me wrong; I love perle and I love shiny silk.
 Just not combined, please.
 I really hate the fact that silk perle is so slippery that it gets untwined faster than I can stitch.
-This elegance stuff was no exception :).
+This elegant stuff was no exception :).
 The other two threads at the bottom of the picture are a cotton perle #8 and a stranded cotton by Threadworx.
 Not my colour combinations.
 Might have mentioned that before :).
 And then there was this super-handy pair of tiny precision tweezers.
-As I already have a pair, I decided to run a giveaway on Instagram.
-The tweezers are making their way to lucky winner Heather in Novia Scotia.
-Do follow me on Instagram under @maerchenhaftesstickengrimm.
-After all, you never know if Nordic Needle comes up with another 'duplicate' :)!
 And this is what I stitched: two fish found in a colouring book by Millie Marotta.
 I used Zweigart 40ct Newcastle natural linen, a combination of surface stitches and drawn threadwork.
 In this case: Schwalm whitework embroidery.
 My aim with these pieces is not to stitch them to perfection.
 I do not make much of a plan before I thread my needle.
 Doodles, that's what I call them.
 Pleasant doodle embroidery.
 Do you do any doodling with needle and thread?

 Many people visited the opening, with mulled wine and mince pies, of our Advent window yesterday.
 During the four weeks of Advent, each evening a decorated window is opened somewhere in Bad Bayersoien.
 Although refreshments are only served at openings, you can visit the windows until the 10th of January.
 This year, my window also contains a star, two new sheep and an angel.
 I hope to add a few new figures each year.
 Ox, donkey and at least one camel for the Magi are next on my list.
 It was lovely to hear all the praise for my husband's designing skills and my stitching.
 I apologise for the poor photo quality; the window is extremely difficult to capture.
 Above you can see the Holy Family stitched in a combination of traditional Schwalm white work techniques and goldwork embroidery.
 If you click 'Nativity' in the categories list on the right, you'll see past blog entries on the making of these figures.
 They are easy to stitch and the technique can be used to stitch a whole variety of figures.
 Easter Bunny window anyone?
 This will be my last blog entry for 2015.
 Don't worry, I'll be back in 2016!
 It has been a good year for me, my husband and our two dear cats.
 The later wracked a few things in the house and killed off a large proportion of the local fauna.
 Their raffinesse at combining mischief with looking adorable is unsurpassed.
 Me and my husband very much enjoy thinking up new embroidery designs.
 You will have the pleasure of seeing two new ones in the first blog post for 2016!
 This year I made new friends, both personal and through stitching.
 I very much enjoy the interaction with you, dear reader, through my blog, via email and when I teach.
 I treasure these pleasurable encounters.
 After all, blessed memories are the greatest treasure of all, don't you think?
 Merry Christmas & Happy New Year!